Non-commutative Index of Measurement-only Entanglement Phase Transition: Non-commutative index for phase transition of measurement only dynamics

-with $k=0.0024, b=0.0015$, and coefficient of determination $R^2=0.999989$, revealing a robust scaling relation between the interaction range and the amount of ensemble non-commutativity required to sustain a volume-law entangled phase.
+with $k_I=0.0024$, $b_I=0.0015$, and coefficient of determination $R^2=0.999989$.
+Part of the linear dependence is naturally associated with the growth of the anti-commutation probability with operator support; the nontrivial observation is that the value extracted at the phase boundary follows a simple linear trend over the accessible range of $r$.

-While FIG.~\ref{fig:fig3} establishes a clear linear relation between the interaction range $r$ and the critical non-commutativity $\mathcal{I}_c$ along a specific symmetric path in probability space, an important question remains: whether this relation is intrinsic or merely an artifact of the chosen direction.
+While FIG.~\ref{fig:fig5} establishes a clear linear relation between the interaction range $r$ and the critical non-commutativity $\mathcal{I}_c$ along a specific symmetric path in probability space, an important question remains: whether this relation is intrinsic or merely an artifact of the chosen direction.
 To address this issue, we systematically evaluate $\mathcal{I}_c$ along multiple rays in the measurement-probability simplex.
 Each ray is defined by an anchor point $(p_X,p_Y,p_Z)\equiv(q_x^{\mathrm{anchor}},\,1-q_x^{\mathrm{anchor}},\,0)$ on the boundary line $p_Z=0$.

-For each anchor, the ray connects the fully symmetric point $(1/3, 1/3, 1/3)$ to the boundary, and the interpolation parameter is fixed such that the distance $\delta q$ matches the critical value $\delta q_c(r)$ determined from Eq.~(\ref{eq:tp}).
+For each anchor, the ray connects the fully symmetric point $(1/3, 1/3, 1/3)$ to the boundary, and the interpolation parameter is fixed such that the distance $\delta q$ matches the critical value $\delta q_c(r)$ determined from Eq.~(\ref{eq:eq6}).
 This construction allows us to probe the phase transition along inequivalent directions while keeping the transition criterion fixed.
-As demonstrated in FIG.~\ref{fig:anchor_collapse}, all data collapse onto the same straight line as described by Eq.~(\ref{fitting}), showing that the critical non-commutativity depends solely on the measurement range $r$ and is insensitive to the direction in probability space along which the transition is approached.
+As demonstrated in FIG.~\ref{fig:fig6}, all data collapse onto the same straight line as described by Eq.~(\ref{eq:eq8}), showing that the critical non-commutativity depends solely on the measurement range $r$ and is insensitive to the direction in probability space along which the transition is approached.

 This is quite striking.
 Different paths toward the phase boundary in measurement probability space typically represent different operator compositions, so it is not a priori obvious that the relationship between critical non-commutativity and the measurement range should be path independent.
-Different cuts through the probability simplex yield the same $\mathcal{I}_c(r)$, verifying that $\mathcal{I}_c$ serves as a universal control parameter for the entanglement phase transition in factorizable ensembles independent of microscopic details of the measurement ensembles.
+Different cuts through the probability simplex yield the same $\mathcal{I}_c(r)$, verifying that $\mathcal{I}_c$ serves as a universal control parameter for the entanglement phase transition in factorizable ensembles independent of microscopic probability distribution $p_X,p_Y,p_Z$ of the measurement ensembles.